sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 - Check 'Extra options', 'Auto Queue', and 'instant' on the ComfyUI control panel.
 - Then click the 'Queue Prompt' button.

-5. The UI nodes will refresh after the workflow is completed once, so you need to click 'Update and reload' after that.
+5. The UI nodes will refresh after the workflow is completed once, so you need to click 'Update' after that.

 6. The 'preset' folder may be created in the current directory for saving and loading preset files.